Landing Page Optimization for Better CPC Performance

 Example:

-Ad headline: “Buy Vegan Protein Powder – 20% Off Today”
+• Ad headline: “Buy Vegan Protein Powder – 20% Off Today”

-Landing page headline: “20% Off Our Best-Selling Vegan Protein Powder – Today Only”
+• Landing page headline: “20% Off Our Best-Selling Vegan Protein Powder – Today Only”

 2. Speed and Mobile Responsiveness

-Key metrics:
+Key recommendations:

-• Load time under 3 seconds
+• Load time under 3 seconds to prevent bounce.

-• Responsive layout across devices
+• Fully responsive layout across devices.

 3. Clear, Focused Call to Action (CTA)